captainjack331089/Automate-Boring-Stuff-with-Python/Python Programming/Dictionaries and Structuring Data.md

   >>> 'I am bringing ' + str(picnicItems.get('eggs', 0)) + ' eggs.'
 'I am bringing 0 eggs.'
   ```

-  *if there is no such key or the index of value, the default value 0 is returened by the get() method.*
+  *if there is no such key or the index of value, the default value 0 is returned by the get() method.*

 - Setdefault()